This post includes affiliate links. Find out more about affiliate links and how they help this site.

 Tips for roasting pumpkin in a steam oven

-My best tip for roasted pumpkin is to leave the skin on for roasting.
-Unless you’re dicing it into small cubes, It helps the pumpkin hold together better and there’s less waste than slicing it off prior to cooking.
-You can just peel it straight off after roasting, leaving almost all the flesh behind.
+- My best tip for roasted pumpkin is to leave the skin on for roasting.
+It helps the pumpkin hold together better and there’s less waste than slicing it off prior to cooking, because you can just peel it straight off after roasting, leaving almost all the flesh behind.

-If I’m roasting pumpkin to puree I discard the skin before pureeing, but if I want to use it in a salad or as a side dish, I serve it with the skin still on.
-It looks lovely plus it’s edible, if that’s your kind of thing, and it will have softened up a lot in the oven.
+- If I’m roasting pumpkin to puree I discard the skin before pureeing, but if I want to use it in a salad or as a side dish, I just serve it with the skin still on.
+It looks lovely plus it’s edible if that’s your kind of thing, and it will have softened up a lot in the oven.

 How to roast pumpkin in a steam oven.